Our New Strategic Plan

 The Lake Simcoe Region Conservation Authority

 We are a local watershed management organization incorporated under the Conservation Authorities Act.
 For over 70 years, we have been dedicated to conserving, restoring and managing the Lake Simcoe watershed.
-Our jurisdiction include the entire Lake Simcoe Watershed with the exception of the City of Orillia and the Upper Talbot River subwatershed.
+Our jurisdiction includes the entire Lake Simcoe Watershed with the exception of the City of Orillia and the Upper Talbot River subwatershed.

 We are governed by an 18-member Board of Directors, appointed within a four-year cycle by its 9 member municipalities.
 Each year, the Board of Directors elects a Chair and Vice Chair from among its 18 members.